 Jazz and food

-For an evening of entertainment and culinary delights, make your way to one of Mallorca’s jazz clubs.
-The Jazz Voyeur Club is an institution on the island, found inside a 16th century mansion in Palma.
-Eat in one of the many quality local restaurants or tapas bars before taking in a performance by a live band.
+For an evening of entertainment and culinary delights, make your way to one of Mallorca’s jazz clubs; eat in one of the many quality local restaurants or tapas bars before taking in a performance by a live band.

 Michelin star restaurants

-For those who like to indulge in the world’s best food, Mallorca has seven Michelin star restaurants to choose from, which can be found across the island.
-In Palma, try Adrián Quetglas and Restaurante Marc Fosh, or in Es Capdellà, dine at the island’s only two Michelin star restaurant, Zaranda.
+For those who like to indulge in the world’s best food, Mallorca Mallorca has six Michelin star restaurants to choose from, which can be found across the island.
+In Palma, try Adrián Quetglas and Restaurante Marc Fosh.
 For a new twist on local recipes, try Restaurante Jardín in Alcudia, or Es Fum just along the coast from Palma in Costa d’en Blanes.
 In the pretty village of Deya, dine at Es Racó des Teix for Mallorcan and Mediterranean cuisine.
 Or in Capdepera, eat at Andreu Genestra restaurant while overlooking the castle.

 With an estimated 70 vineyards and bodegas in Mallorca, the island is becoming synonymous with wine.
 The interior region of Binissalem has become particularly well-known for wine, with a well-established wine route for wine aficionados to explore a number of bodegas and wines along the way.